-The 25 Best Crime Dramas Streaming Now on Netflix – Spring 2019
+The 25 Best Crime Dramas Streaming Now on Netflix – Summer 2019

 This miniseries is a continuation of the story that started with the Lifetime movie Lizzie Borden Took an Ax, based very loosely on the murder that shocked 19th-Century America.
 (That movie is also available on Netflix.)
 In this series, the story begins in 1893 Fall River, eight months after Lizzie is acquitted for the murders of her father and stepmother.
 Lizzie’s reputation and finances are ruined as she and her sister Emma try to start a new life.
 Christina Ricci stars as the title character, Clea Duvall plays Emma Borden, and Cole Hauser plays Charlie Siringo, a Pinkerton detective who is unsatisfied with the verdict and wants to continue the investigation.